-Each Student Start-up Loan is a set amount of $1,035 per loan period.
-This amount will be indexed on 1 January each year.
+The loan is a set amount of $1,035 per loan period.
+We review this amount on 1 January each year.

-- 1 January for the loan period that starts on 1 January, or
+- 1 January for the loan period starting in January, or

-- 1 July for the loan period that starts on 1 July
+- 1 July for the loan period starting in July

-You can apply for the Student Start-up Loan during your claim if you're claiming:
+If you’re claiming Youth Allowance, Austudy or ABSTUDY Living Allowance, you can apply for the Student Start-up Loan during your claim.

-If you’re already getting a student payment for an approved course:
+If you’re already getting a student payment for a loan approved course:

 - log on to your Centrelink online account through myGov

-- select Apply for or Manage Student Start-up Loan from the menu - the loan periods you can apply for will be listed
+- select Apply for/Manage Student Start-up Loan from the menu – choose the loan period you want to apply for

 - select accept or decline beside loan periods you wish to get the loan in